Nykøbing Falster: Early history

 The castle and the entire crown land on Falster were put up for sale in 1763 to help improve the poor state of government finances.
 The castle was sold for demolition, and only the modest ruin of one of the towers, Fars Hat (Father’s Hat in Danish) is in existence today.

 Recent history

 From 1970 to 2006, Nykøbing was the administrative seat of the former county of Storstrøm as well as the Nykøbing Falster municipality.

 On 1 January 2007, the former Nykøbing Falster municipality merged with Nysted, Nørre Alslev, Sakskøbing, Stubbekøbing, and Sydfalster municipalities to form Guldborgsund municipality.
 This municipal reform, Kommunalreformen, created a municipality with an area of 907 km2 and a total population of 63,533 (2005) and will belong to the new Region Sjælland ("Zealand Region").
 The former Nykøbing Falster municipality covered an area of 134 km2 with a total population of 25,483 (2005).

+Geography

+Nykøbing Falster is a harbor town which is located roughly in the middle of the western coast of the island of Falster.
+It is located where the Tingsted Stream (Danish: Tingsted Å) empties into the Guldborgsund strait which divides the islands of Falster and Lolland.

 Main sights

 The city has a few noteworthy buildings, including a wooden house from 1580 and Czarens Hus ("The Tsar's House"), named in memory of Tsar Peter the Great of Russia, who stayed there in 1716.
 The most noteworthy attraction is the city's old water tower, Nykøbing Vandtårn, which was built in 1909 and remains an icon of the city and the surrounding areas.
 Today, the water tower houses a small cultural center holding art exhibitions and cultural events.